BullyB33f/Avonia/README.md

 # INTRODUCTION

-This is a project created for Avonia E. Pinnock-Myrie, attornet-at-law
+This is a project created for Avonia E. Pinnock-Myrie, attorney-at-law